rikardolajos/dynarr/README.md

 # dynarr

-This is a small header-only library that implements a dynamic vector in C.
+This is a small header-only library that implements a dynamic array in C.
-It can store generic types and has some basic functionality for pushing, popping, getting, and setting elements in the vector.
+It can store generic types and has some basic functionality for pushing, popping, getting, and setting elements in the array.

 ## Usage